In a world where religious authority was not often challenged, Martin Luther became an important voice of dissent.

 Indulgences were certificates sold by the Church that purported to reduce the time souls spent in purgatory for their sins.

-Johann Tetzel, a Dominican friar, was famously selling indulgences near Wittenberg to fund the construction of St Peter's Basilica in Rome.
+Johann Tetzel, who was a Dominican friar, was famously selling indulgences near Wittenberg to fund the construction of St Peter's Basilica in Rome.

-Luther was appalled by the practice, viewing it as a corrupt exploitation of the faithful's fear and ignorance.
+Luther was appalled by the custom, and viewed it as a corrupt exploitation of the faithful's fear and ignorance.

-On October 31, 1517, Luther took a decisive stand against this abuse by posting his 95 Theses on the door of the Castle Church in Wittenberg.
+On October 31, 1517, Luther took an important stand against this abuse by posting his 95 Theses on the door of the Castle Church in Wittenberg.

-This act was not initially intended as a challenge to the Church's authority but as an invitation to an academic debate on the theology and efficacy of indulgences.
+This act was likely an invitation to an academic debate on the theology and effectiveness of indulgences rather than initially intended as a challenge to the Church's authority.

-However, the theses quickly spread throughout Germany and beyond, thanks to the recent invention of the printing press.
+However, the theses had quickly spread throughout Germany and further afield, thanks to the recent invention of the printing press.

-In his theses, Luther argued that salvation could not be bought but was a gift from God, received through faith.
+In his theses, Luther argued that salvation could not be bought but was a gift from God, which was received through faith.

-He criticized the pope's role in the sale of indulgences, asserting that the pope had no power to release souls from purgatory.
+He criticised the pope's role in the sale of indulgences, asserting that the pope had no power to release souls from purgatory.

-Luther's critique extended beyond indulgences to other church practices he found unbiblical, such as the emphasis on relics and pilgrimages.
+Luther's criticism reached further than indulgences to other church customs that he found unbiblical, such as the emphasis on relics and pilgrimages.

-The controversy surrounding Martin Luther's 95 Theses and subsequent writings escalated, leading to his excommunication by Pope Leo X on January 3, 1521.
+The controversy surrounding Martin Luther's 95 Theses and later writings escalated, leading to his excommunication by Pope Leo X on January 3, 1521.

-Despite this, Luther remained defiant, publicly burning the bull and other church documents in Wittenberg, symbolizing his rejection of papal authority.
+Despite this, Luther had stayed defiant, publicly burning the bull and other church documents in Wittenberg, which symbolised his rejection of papal authority.

 The situation reached a climax at the Diet of Worms in April 1521.
-This imperial assembly, convened by Emperor Charles V, was held in the city of Worms, Germany.
+This imperial assembly, which was convened by Emperor Charles V, was held in the city of Worms, Germany.

-Luther was summoned to appear before the assembly to recant his teachings.
+Luther was summoned to appear before the assembly to take back his teachings.

-In a room filled with princes, bishops, and other high-ranking officials, Luther stood firm.
+In a room filled with princes and bishops, along with other high-ranking officials, Luther stood firm.

-When asked if he would retract his writings, he famously replied, "Unless I am convinced by Scripture and plain reason - I do not accept the authority of popes and councils, for they have contradicted each other - my conscience is captive to the Word of God.
+When asked if he would withdraw his writings, he famously replied, “Unless I am convinced by Scripture and plain reason, I do not accept the authority of popes and councils, for they have contradicted each other, my conscience is captive to the Word of God.
 I cannot and I will not recant anything, for to go against conscience is neither right nor safe.
 God help me.
-Amen."
+Amen.”

 Luther's refusal to recant at the Diet of Worms marked a turning point in the Reformation.